Outlook Email Report Template 7

 and specify variable names for RTF file name and path for saving reports.

-have to send non-standard report.
+have to send non-standard reports.

 uses 4 global variables: OERG:RTFleft, OERG:RTFtop, OERG:RTFwidth, and OERG:RTFheight.